2-4 December 2026 | UNSW Kensington

 Postgraduate and Workshops Day

-Tuesday Dec 1, 2026: The conference will include an online-only Postgraduate Day on Tuesday Dec 1 for Creative Writing Honours Students, Postgraduate Students, Higher Degree Research Candidates and Early Career Researchers from across Australia and Asia.
-We will also offer a suite of in-person and online workshops for all AAWP 2026 delegates.
-More details coming soon.
+The conference will include a Postgraduate Day on Tuesday Dec 1 for Creative Writing Honours Students, Postgraduate Students, Higher Degree Research Candidates, and Early Career Researchers from across Australasia and around the world.
+The Postgraduate Day offerings will be available in-person and online.

 Conference: Day 1